Raphael Butler

-Raphael Butler (born January 4, 1984) is an American retired Heavyweight boxer and mixed martial artist.
-A professional boxing competitor from 2004 until 2011, he fought fighters the likes of David Price, Malik Scott, Eddie Chambers, and Chris Arreola.
+Raphael Butler (born January 4, 1984) is an American former professional boxer and mixed martial artist who competed from 2004 to 2016.

-Boxing career

-Amateur career
+Amateur boxing career

 Butler had a stellar amateur career, winning the 2004 National Golden Gloves Super Heavyweight Championship.
 Butler represented the 4th Street Gym in his hometown of Rochester, Minnesota.

-Professional career
+Professional boxing career

 Butler turned professional in 2004.
 He was seen as a future star in the sport early on, but suffered two TKO losses against journeyman fighters in 2005.
 In 2006 he took on ESPN house fighter Jason Gavern, and lost a decision.
 After the loss, Butler ran off a string of victories against marginal opposition before taking on Art Binkowski in a nationally televised showcase bout on ShoBox.
 Despite dropping Binkowski three times in the first round, Butler tired as the fight went on, and the referee stopped the fight with just 30 seconds left before the final bell, awarding Binkowski a TKO.
 After six more wins against lesser competition, Butler was knocked out in 6 rounds by contender "Fast" Eddie Chambers on June 20 in the Cayman Islands.